Ptujec/LaunchBar/Ask-ChatGPT/README.md

 <img src="01.png" width="740"/>

+Also, if you use ChatGPT a lot you might be better served with a dedicated app.

 ## Features:

 - If you ask a question within 5 minutes after the previous question you will be asked if you want to continue the current thread.
 You can also bring up this prompt by holding down `⌘`, when you send the question.